-The aims of Relationship, Sex and Health Education (RSHE) at St Mary's Catholic Infant and Junior Academies are as follows:
+The aims of Relationship, Sex and Health Education (RSHE) at St John Fisher Catholic Primary School are to:

-- Provide a framework in which sensitive discussions can take place. - Help pupils develop feelings of dignity, self-worth, self-respect, confidence, and empathy. - Prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene. - Create a positive culture around issues of sexuality and relationships. - Teach pupils the correct vocabulary to describe themselves and their bodies.
+- Provide a framework in which sensitive discussions can take place. - Help pupils develop feelings of dignity, self-worth, self-respect, confidence and empathy. - Prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene. - Create a positive culture around issues of sexuality and relationships. - Teach pupils the correct vocabulary to describe themselves and their bodies.